Our skin, the largest organ in the body, is exposed to a lot of external stressors in the summer. Read our top tips to help protect your skin.

 - Avoid direct sunlight especially at lunchtime

-- Protect the skin with suitable clothing and / or sunscreen
+- Protect the skin with suitable clothing and our Body Protection Sunscreen SPF 25

 - Protect your eyes with good sunglasses